 (Created for housing and community stakeholders by Erik Kingston, PCED, IHFA’s Housing Resources Coordinator)

 The housing ecosystem: economics and equity.
 In general, an ecosystem is defined as ‘…a complex network or interconnected system.”
-A healthy housing ecosystem—much like a healthy forest or market—contains a diverse mix of complementary forms that fill different niches.
+A healthy housing ecosystem—much like a healthy forest or market—contains a diverse mix of complementary species or forms that fill different niches.
 Monocultures are more vulnerable to changing conditions; both farmers and investors know the risks of relying on a single crop or stock.

 We need housing for the diverse mix of people in a community, from producers to consumers, and across the spectrum of skills, needs and abilities.

 Expanding housing choice has benefits far beyond fair housing compliance and civil rights; housing diversity is equally important for community and economic development strategies.
 Housing types and price points that reflect the needs and incomes of all community residents support a more stable labor force and educational system, reduce social costs of poverty, and lead to economic prosperity for all of us.

 In other words, a functioning ecosystem.

 Conversely, housing speculation and inflation that drive prices up and tenants out—assisted and magnified by NIMBY opposition to new residential development or density—create externalized costs that are shifted to local taxpayers, employers, consumers and communities.
 And creating vast low-density subdivisions separated from activity, retail and employment centers expands dependence on cars, shifting public investments from people and placemaking to roads and parking infrastructure.

 And a lack of housing within reach of workers drives demand for wage increases and leads to business contraction and overall inflation, which impact all residents.

 “Housing that is affordable to a range of incomes serves as a perpetual wage subsidy to local employers.” — Dr. Peter Dreier